3-Ingredient Ham Glaze Recipe

 Ingredients

-• cup brown sugar, light or dark
+• cup light or dark brown sugar

 • cup orange juice, or pineapple juice

-• 3 tablespoons prepared mustard
+• 3 tablespoons prepared mustard, regular, Dijon, or whole-grain

 Instructions

-• Preheat oven to 350°F or temperature indicated on ham packaging.
-Add all glaze ingredients to a saucepan over medium-low heat and whisk until the brown sugar has largely dissolved, about 4 to 6 minutes.
+• Add all glaze ingredients to a saucepan over medium-low heat and whisk until the brown sugar has dissolved, about 4 to 6 minutes.

 Notes